Nexus-Mods/NexusMods.Paths/docs/Trees/Introduction.md

 !!! note "These methods have 0 overhead compared to a manual human implementation."

-Invoking these methods may be inconvenient, because you have to manually specify the generic types (unfortunately).
+Invoking these methods may be inconvenient when there are multiple generic types involved, because you have to manually specify the generic types (unfortunately).

 For convenience, you may wish to re-export them in the base type for convenience.